 DISCUSSION

 We believe this is the first systematic review studying TSH and thyroid hormone correlations with various features of subclinical thyroid dysfunction.
 The results indicated that thyroid hormone levels correlate better with clinical features than TSH levels.
-The previously emphasized correlations of clinical parameters with TSH therefore are a consequence of the strong negative population correlation between thyroid hormones (chiefly FT4) and TSH.
+The previously emphasized correlations of clinical parameters with TSH therefore are secondary to the strong negative population correlation between thyroid hormones (chiefly FT4) and TSH.
 It would therefore appear that clinical features in general result from the exposure of tissues to the combination of thyroid hormones.
 As FT4 levels provide most of the information, and for reasons detailed below, these results may warrant a change of clinical practice such that FT4 levels become the main determining parameter in the diagnosis of borderline thyroid function.

+Our formal analyses have indicated that our findings are robust.
+The fact that the quantitative analyses accord with the qualitative analysis serves as a reassurance that the gestalt of the collection of studies has not been distorted by any mathematical manipulation in the meta-analysis.

+This work ,whilst providing the empirical conclusion that the assessment of thyroid function in terms of clinical features is better based on thyroid hormone levels than on TSH levels also supports the conclusions of our previous work indicating that the set point model of regulation does not apply to the regulation of thyroid hormones [22]. .
+There is thereby now theoretical and empirical evidence indicating that the TSH based definitions of subclinical thyroid dysfunction are flawed.

-The theoretical basis for the TSH based definitions of thyroid disease is fragile.
-The presence of a set point is said to be supported by there being greater inter-individual variation than intra-individual variation in thyroid hormone levels.
-Such a postulate has no logical basis and empiric examples to the contrary abound (e.g. serum creatinine and alkaline phosphatase do not have set points but exhibit greater inter-individual variation than intra-individual variation[78,79]).
-The hypothesis of there being an individual thyroid set point has been reported as being supported by ‘various studies showing that , despite normalized TSH and FT4 levels, approximately 15% of patients treated for hypothyroidism or hypothyroidism still have significant thyroid associated complaints’[16].
-Contradicting this observation is the often asymptomatic nature of subclinical thyroid dysfunction[1,2].
-Furthermore the residual symptoms in treated patients may be due to other factors such as ongoing autoimmunity rather than thyroid replacement not achieving individual set points.
-Indeed, one study has suggested that thyroid surgery to remove the offending source of autoimmune inflammation may be helpful in this regard [80 ].
-Finally
+The conventional theoretical basis for the TSH based definitions of thyroid disease is fragile.
+The presence of a set point is said to be supported by there being greater inter-individual variation than intra-individual variation in thyroid hormone levels [16, 18].
+This reasoning represents a misreading of the work [78] that purportedly demonstrates this proposition.
+In this work it was shown that if there is greater inter-individual variation than intra-individual variation of a given parameter, the population normal range can be an unreliable guide to individual normality.
+That is, the work relies on the premise of there being an individual normal level or set point.
+The reasoning is by definition not applicable in the absence of a set point, and cannot be used to indicate the presence of a set point.
+Illustrative empiric examples abound (e.g. serum creatinine and alkaline phosphatase exhibit greater inter-individual variation than intra-individual variation [79, 80]) but do not have set points [17].

+The hypothesis of there being an individual thyroid set point has also been reported as being supported by ‘various studies showing that , despite normalized TSH and FT4 levels, approximately 15% of patients treated for hypothyroidism or hypothyroidism still have significant thyroid associated complaints’[16].
+Contradicting this observation is the observation that individuals with subclinical thyroid dysfunction, who would have thyroid function even further away from any putative set point levels than the above patients, have few if any symptoms [1,2], i.e. their abnormality is indeed ‘subclinical’.
+Furthermore any residual symptoms in treated patients may well be due to other factors rather than to thyroid replacement not achieving individual set points.
+Indeed, one study has suggested that thyroid surgery to remove the offending source of autoimmune inflammation may be helpful in this regard [81].

+The set point hypothesis has still further problems, including the difficulty of determining the set point [16], and the difficulty of isolating the tissue substrate of set point functioning [17].